Teachers’ Idea Fund – Investing in Manitoba Classrooms

 Across Manitoba, skilled and dedicated teachers, staff and school leaders support quality education and improve student outcomes through innovation each and every day.

 Manitoba’s Teachers’ Idea Fund is a five-year, $25 million investment in the ideas and innovations of front-line teachers, staff and school leaders from across our province.
-Applications received by May 15, 2021 will be reviewed first, with approvals expected as soon as June 2021.
-Applications will also be accepted beyond this date.

 The Teachers’ Idea Fund is a priority action with the government’s Better Education Starts Today – Putting Students First strategy, released March 15, 2021.